 In Austria, a 1 km version of C-LAEF (CLAEF-1k) is continuously developed on ECMWF HPC.
-The EPS consists from 16 C-LAEF1k EDA members, 16 lagged C-LAEF1k EDA members +1 EnVar member.
+The system consists from 16 C-LAEF1k EDA members, 1 control member +1 EnVar member.
 CLAEF-1k is completely based on cy46t1 while the EnVar member is on cy48t3.
 Observations and other settings are mostly as in C-LAEF, GNSS-ZTDs data with revised whitelist and RADAR reflectivity data with Slovenian setting are used.
 For configuration e001 MF settings are used.
+Domain was extended southward and truncation changed to quadratic.
+Therefore new B- and V-Matrix was calculated.

-New satellite observations NOAA21 ATMS were added to AROME-RUC.
+New satellite observations NOAA21 ATMS and snow assimilation were added to AROME-RUC.